wit2000/FYP/README.md

 For detailed installation, setup, and usage instructions, please refer to the project documentation included in the repository.

 **Obtaining the Darknet Folder**

+The Darknet folder should be in the same folder as the code provided.

 To obtain the Darknet folder for object detection, please follow these steps:

 Visit the official Darknet repository on GitHub at https://github.com/AlexeyAB/darknet.